mr-wellick/stock-market/README.md

 # App Errors/Duplicate-Entries
 + __Duplicate-Entries__: If you enter a stock already in state, that stock won't be retrieved.
 + __Errors__: Invalid stock entries will result in an error.

-# Reminders
-+ Format FinancialsChart & Histogram axes
-+ Figure out how to add multiple lines to a FinancialsChart.
-+ Start bundle splitting.
-+ Ordinal scales in d3: "nice() isn't a method"
-    + Look over react components to make sure ordinal scales don't call the method nice().
-    + Don't forget to pass in padding argument when calling scaleFinder().getOrdinalScale(padding)

 # Disclaimer
 + Not intended to replace a financial advisor